 - A. The Contractor shall maintain on a daily basis at the project site a complete set of Record Drawings.
-The Record Drawings shall initially consist of a set of bond paper prints or AutoCAD files of the Contractor's Coordination Drawings.
-The prints shall be marked or AutoCAD files electronically updated to show the precise location of all buried or concealed work and equipment, including embedded piping and valves, and all changes and deviations in the mechanical work from that shown on the Contract Documents.
-This requirement shall not be construed as authorization for the Contractor to make changes in the layout or work without definite written instructions from the Architect or Engineer.
-The updated Coordination Drawings shall be used to produce the final Record Drawings that shall be delivered to the Owner in AutoCAD electronic format media upon project completion. - B. Record dimensions clearly and accurately to delineate the work as installed.
+The Record Drawings shall initially consist of a set of blueline prints or Revit BIM files of the Contractor's Coordination Drawings.
+The prints shall be marked or the Revit BIM files electronically updated to show the precise location of all buried or concealed work and equipment, including embedded piping and valves, and all changes and deviations in the plumbing work from that shown on the Contractor to make changes in the layout or work without definite written instructions from the Architect or Engineer.
+The updated Coordination Drawings shall be used to produce the final Record Drawings that shall be delivered to the Owner in Revit BIM electronic format media upon project completion. - B. Record dimensions clearly and accurately to delineate the work as installed.
 Suitably identify locations of all equipment by at least two (2) dimensions to permanent structures.
 Provide record drawings of the following items as a minimum: - 1.
-Dimensional changes to Drawings. - 2.
-Revisions to details shown on Drawings. - 3.
+Dimensional changes to Drawings.

+- 2. Revisions to details shown on Drawings. - 3.
 Locations and depths of underground utilities. - 4.
 Revisions to routing of piping and conduits. - 5.
 Actual equipment locations. - 6.
-Duct size and routing.

-- 7. Locations of concealed internal utilities. - 8.
+Duct size and routing. - 7.
+Locations of concealed internal utilities. - 8.
 Changes made by Change Order. - 9.
-Field records for concealed conditions. - Record information on the Work that is shown only schematically in the contract documents. - C. The Contractor and subcontractor shall mark all in-progress Record Drawings on the front lower right hand corner with a rubber stamp impression or an AutoCAD image similar to the following:
+Field records for concealed conditions. - 10.
+Record information on the Work that is shown only schematically in the contract documents. - C. The Contractor and subcontractor shall mark all in-progress Record Drawings on the front lower right hand corner with a rubber stamp impression or an [Autodesk] [AutoCAD] [Revit BIM] image similar to the following: